 98 REFUSED

-These next questions are about your overall experiences with the [B3 organization].
+These next questions are about your overall experiences with [B3 organization].

 A7a.
-Thinking back on all the support and services you received from [B3 organization], how helpful was the program to you on a scale from 1 – 10 where 1 is not very helpful and 10 is very helpful?
+Thinking back on all the support and services you have received from [B3 organization], how helpful have the services been to you on a scale from 1 – 5 where 1 is not very helpful and 5 is very helpful?

-1 2 3 4 5 6 7 8 9 10
+1 2 3 4 5